nnul/deck-duel/README.md

 #### Prep Phase

-Before combat, each player can concentrate their *will* into one of two areas: *aggression* or *guard*.
-Aggression increases the damage dealt on a win in combat and guard is used to evade incoming damage during a loss in combat.
+Before combat, each player can concentrate their *will* into one of two areas: *aggression* or *guard*. *Aggression* increases the damage dealt on a win in combat and *guard* is used to evade incoming damage during a loss in combat.
 Only a single *will* can be spent per turn in this manner.
 The maximum total per area can never exceed +3.
 See the section on **concentration** for more details.

-The player with initiative spends there *will* first or can choose to not spend any.
+The player with initiative spends their *will* first or can choose to not spend any.
 The other player can then spend their will in response.

 #### Combat Phase

 Each player flips over the top card of their deck and places it face up in play.
 The highest card wins this turn of combat.
 The available outcomes from a win are dependent on the winning card.
 All cards give the winning player the option to deal +1 damage to their opponent or increase their *will* by one.
-In addition the Ace and all face cards have additional behaviours.
+In addition the Ace and all face cards have additional behaviors.
 In the case of a tie both players increase their concentration in *aggression* by +1 and the combat phase is resolved.

 ##### Win